NimaChamika/Unity-Programming-Patterns/README.md

 - There are times when a class cannot perform correctly if there's more than one instance of it.
 The common case is when the class interacts with an external system that maintains its own global state.
 - Consider a class that wraps an underlying file system API.
 Because file operations can take a while to complete, our class performs operations asynchronously.
 This means multiple operations can be running concurrently, so they must be coordinated with each other.
 If we start one call to create a file and another one to delete that same file, our wrapper needs to be aware of both to make sure they don’t interfere with each other.
 - To do this, a call into our wrapper needs to have access to every previous operation.
 If users could freely create instances of our class, one instance would have no way of knowing about operations that other instances started.
 Enter the singleton.
-It provides a way for a class to ensure that there is only a single instance of the class.
+It provides a way for a class to ensure that there is only a single instance of the class (during compile time & run time).

 #### Providing a global point of access